Principles of pay

-The College recognises that supplementary pay above basic rates may be required in specific cases.
+The College recognises that supplementing pay above basic rates may be required in specific cases.
 These may be:

-- to implement a contractual element of an externally funded pay arrangement (eg NHS funded staff)
+- as a contractual element of an externally-funded pay arrangement (e.g. NHS-funded staff)

 - to support employees who are adversely affected by tax to the extent that it causes them to withdraw from active pension membership or to limit their pension savings

 - to implement regular contractual overtime or shift payments

 - to meet a usually temporary increase in responsibilities beyond the remit of the grade.